 Are you a visiting student?
-This program is open to non-PSU CoM students.
+This program is open to non-College of Medicine students.

 This elective is for third- and fourth-year medical students interested in gaining experience in the field of Adult and Pediatric Physical Medicine and Rehabilitation (PM&R), improving diagnostic skills related to the complications of disability, and improving neurologic and musculoskeletal examination skills.

 To apply to these electives, Penn State College of Medicine students should use OASIS.

 Phone: 717-531-0003 ext.
 282045

 Prerequisite: Successful completion of the second year of medical school

 The Physical Medicine and Rehabilitation elective provides basic training in PM&R evaluations with a strong focus on neurologic and musculoskeletal rehabilitation.
 The elective exposes the medical student to the broad field of PM&R including sports injuries, congenital and acquired disabilities, complications of disability, and the restoration and maintenance of function.
 Time will be spent on the rehabilitation consult service, the inpatient rehabilitation service, and in the various outpatient clinics.
 The student will be exposed to therapies, medications and procedures typically used in PM&R practice.